stellar/quickstart/README.md

 ### Soroban Dev

-For local development on smart contracts on stellar(aka soroban), it is recommended to run the soroban stack locally via the `stellar/quickstart:soroban-dev` image:
+For local development on smart contracts on stellar(aka soroban), it is recommended to run a `standalone` network and the soroban stack locally via the `stellar/quickstart:soroban-dev` image:

 ```
 $ docker run --rm -it \
     -p "8000:8000" \
     --name stellar \
     stellar/quickstart:soroban-dev \
-    --futurenet \
+    --standalone \
     --enable-soroban-rpc
 ```